Willow Oak Tree Exhibit

 In honor of the willow oak tree that graced the lawn of the historic Ware – Lyndon House for over a century, this exhibit features works created with and inspired by the tree.
 Each of the participating artists received reclaimed wood from the tree to incorporate into a work of art.

-Pictured: Heritage Willow Oak wood prepared at Oneta Woodworks with Zack Brendel.
+Pictured: Heritage Willow Oak wood prepared at Oneta Woodworks.
 Ready for pick up by wood turners!